MatthewGerber/rlai/docs/cli_guide.md

 specified.

 ### `--agent`
-The most commonly used agent in `rlai` is the `StochasticMdpAgent`.
+The most commonly used agent in RLAI is the `StochasticMdpAgent`.
 Additional details can be shown by specifying this agent within the `rlai help` command.
 ```
 rlai help rlai.agents.mdp.StochasticMdpAgent